ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](color_levelc.gif)](color_levelc.gif)

 Note the use of the "`-alpha`" operator to set the transparency to something useful before (or after) the color has been added.
-Altrunativally you could use "`-channel All`" to ensure the transparency channel is also set by the color resetting operation.
+Alternatively, you could use "`-channel All`" to ensure the transparency channel is also set by the color resetting operation.

 Another older technique is to use "`-colorize`" to overlay the fill color but with a fully opaque value.
-However before IM v6.7.9 it did not change the the original images alpha channel, so it is a good idea if to disable the alpha channel first, using "`-alpha Off`", or make it opaque with "`-alpha Opaque`" even though you would get the same result without it.
+However, before IM v6.7.9 it did not change the the original image's alpha channel, so it is a good idea to disable the alpha channel first, using "`-alpha Off`", or make it opaque with "`-alpha Opaque`" even though you would get the same result without it.

 ~~~
 convert test.png -alpha off -fill Chocolate -colorize 100%  color_colorize.gif